 We also weren't impressed with the durability of this rope.
 We tried to use them all in similar conditions and terrain so that we could more or less accurately compare the wear on them after a certain number of pitches.
 Note that we're comparing sheath damage, which is the way that most ropes get worn out.
 This rope showed the most wear on the sheath after 60 pitches compared to the other ropes in this review, including one six-inch section with significant fraying and lots of little fuzzies and wear throughout.
 Compared to the Mammut Infinity and Maxim Pinnacle, which look brand new with even more pitches than this on them, this was disappointing.

 For a dry treated 60 m length, this rope is about average in price.
 It is less expensive than some other ropes in this review.
-Our Best Buy winner, the Beal Booster III, is a little more expensive than this line ($210), but held up much better in our tests.
+Our Best Buy winner, the Beal Booster III, is a little less expensive, and held up much better in our tests.

 The BlueWater Ropes Lightning Pro has some good things going for it, including great handling and a not-too-heavy g/m weight.
 However, the poor falls we took on the line and the excessive sheath fuzz dropped it down in our estimation.